ayamflow/virtual-scroll/README.md

 Each instance will listen only once to any DOM listener.
 These listener are enabled/disabled automatically.
 However, it's a good practice to always call `destroy()` on your VirtualScroll instance, especially if you are working with a SPA.

 ### Options
+- el: the target element for mobile touch events. *Defaults to window.*
 - mouseMultiplier: General multiplier for all mousewheel (including Firefox). *Default to 1.*
-- touchMultiplier: Mutiply the touch action by two making the scroll a bit faster than finger movement. *Default is 2.*
+- touchMultiplier: Mutiply the touch action by this modifier to make scroll faster than finger movement. *Defaults to 2.*
-- firefoxMultiplier: Firefox on Windows needs a boost, since scrolling is very slow. *Default is 15.*
+- firefoxMultiplier: Firefox on Windows needs a boost, since scrolling is very slow. *Defaults to 15.*
-- keyStep: How many pixels to move with each key press. *Default is 120.*
+- keyStep: How many pixels to move with each key press. *Defaults to 120.*
-- preventTouch: If true, automatically call `e.preventDefault` on touchMove. *Default is false.*
+- preventTouch: If true, automatically call `e.preventDefault` on touchMove. *Defaults to false.*
 - unpreventTouchClass: Elements with this class won't `preventDefault` on touchMove.
-For instance, useful for a scrolling text inside a VirtualScroll-controled element. *Default is `vs-touchmove-allowed`*.
+For instance, useful for a scrolling text inside a VirtualScroll-controled element. *Defaults to `vs-touchmove-allowed`*.
-- limitInertia: if true, will leverage [Lethargy](https://github.com/d4nyll/lethargy) to avoid everlasting scroll events (mostly on Apple Mouse, Trackpad, and free-wheel mouse). *Default is false.*
+- limitInertia: if true, will leverage [Lethargy](https://github.com/d4nyll/lethargy) to avoid everlasting scroll events (mostly on Apple Mouse, Trackpad, and free-wheel mouse). *Defaults to false.*

-## Todo
-- In-depth tests
-- Possibility to pass a 'keys' options (bind other keyboard keys)
-- Add a "direction" option to force a single direction?
+### License
+MIT.